Benefits

 Since the criteria for receiving AAP also apply when you live in another EU/EEA member state, you need to be able to participate in work-oriented activities and/or treatment in the country to which you are moving..

-You are responsible for finding a suitable treatment in the country to which you are moving, NAV cannot help you with this.
+You are responsible for finding a suitable treatment in the country to which you are moving, Nav cannot help you with this.
 You also need to be aware that poor access to work-oriented activities in many countries may make it difficult for you to fulfil your duty to act.

 Moving to a country outside the EU/EEA